 - Courageous leaders, who bravely pursue their dreams despite seemingly insurmountable odds

-To be a thought leader, you often have to possess many of these characteristics.
-In the arena of data center design, there are many innovative, passionate individuals who want to create customer value, and optimize managed services delivery.
+To be a thought leader, you must possess many of these characteristics.
+In the arena of data center design, many innovative, passionate individuals want to create customer value and optimize managed service delivery.

 Kevin Timmons, CyrusOne

 Back before November 2011, Kevin Timmons was the Microsoft General Manager of their data center business.
 This was pre-Satya Nadella and pre-Microsoft Azure.
 Kevin also spent time with Yahoo’s data center division and GeoCities.
 He is now the Chief Technical Officer of CyrusOne.